scottchiefbaker/DBQuery/README.md

 DBQuery simplifies the act of sending queries and iterating over the results.
 The core of DBQuery is in the `query()` function, which handles sending queries and building an iterable recordset.
-DBQuery does its best job to give you the datatype you want, but you can provide it hints to guide it.
+DBQuery does its best job to give you the datatype you want, but you can provide hints to guide it.

 If you call `query($sql,$return_hint)` with a second argument DBQuery will format the return data appropriately.